Meaning of Pump Alignment Checking

 Alignment checking using Caesar II

-- Discuss with a piping lead engineer for the requirement of any maintenance flanges (Normally for steam turbine or centrifugal connected lines the maintenance flange is recommended) and include it if required.
+Discuss with a piping lead engineer the requirement of any maintenance flanges (Normally for steam turbine or centrifugal connected lines the maintenance flange is recommended) and include it if required.

-- Make the equipment nozzle anchor flexible or remove the displacement if the anchor was not modeled.
+Make the equipment nozzle anchor flexible or remove the displacement if the anchor was not modeled.
+You can delete the equipment also if required.

 WNC+H SUS System with spring hanger